SynixeContractors/Factions/docs/groups.md

 - Marksman
 - Medic

+#### Crewed Vehicles

+If the faction uses crewed vehicles, the following units are also required:

+- Crewman

 ### Army Garrison

 These units are intended for base garrison and patrol duties, they can be as "geared up" as the combat units, but can also be less so.